gillesdemey/node-record-lpcm16/README.md

 ```
 sampleRate    : 16000  // audio sample rate
 threshold     : 0.5    // silence threshold (rec only)
+thresholdStart: null   // silence threshold to start recording, overrides threshold (rec only)
+thresholdEnd  : null   // silence threshold to end recording, overrides threshold (rec only)
+silence       : '1.0'  // seconds of silence before ending
 verbose       : false  // log info to the console
 recordProgram : 'rec'  // Defaults to 'rec' - also supports 'arecord' and 'sox'
 device        : null   // recording device (e.g.: 'plughw:1')
 ```

 > Please note that `arecord` might not work on all operating systems.
 If you can't capture any sound with `arecord`, try to change device (`arecord -l`).

 ## Usage